JHARB47/pole-height-app/NETLIFY-READY.md

 ## ✅ READY FOR DEPLOYMENT

-Your Pole Height Calculator application is **fully optimized** for Netlify deployment with all necessary configurations in place.
+Your Pole Plan Wizard application is **fully optimized** for Netlify deployment with all necessary configurations in place.

 ### 📦 Build Status
 - ✅ **Production Build**: Successfully compiles with optimized code splitting